MaherDaoud1/Portfolio/README.md

 In this beginner friendly project, I've analyzed life expectancies and suicide rates across 132 countries in the world.
 * **Python libraries used:** Pandas, NumPy, Matplotlib, Seaborn

+# [Project 2 : Solving a Machine Learning problem using Sci-kit for Linear Regressions (Coming Soon)]